Battle of 42nd Street: Allied forces

-Germans
+Axis forces

 The German assault on Crete was code-named "Operation Mercury" (Unternehmen Merkur).
-It was ordered on 25 April 1941 by Hitler's Directive 28 despite the Germans not knowing the Allied forces, and underestimating them at 5,000 men.
-The directive also stated that the operation was to take place in May and must not interfere with the planned campaign against the Soviet Union.
+It was ordered on 25 April 1941 by Hitler's Directive 28, despite the Germans not knowing the Allied forces and underestimating them at 5,000 personnel.
+The directive also stated the operation was to take place in May and must not interfere with the planned campaign against the Soviet Union.
 The attack was to have three parts, Group West focusing on Maleme airfield, Group Central on Chania, Souda Bay, and Rethymno airfields, and Group East on the airfield of Heraklion.
-It was controlled by the 12th Army and commanded by Field Marshal Wilhelm List.
-The German 8th Air Corps (VIII Fliegerkorps) provided close air support; it was equipped with 570 combat aircraft.
+It was controlled by the XII Army and commanded by Field Marshal Wilhelm List.
+The German VIII Air Corps (VIII Fliegerkorps) provided close air support; it was equipped with 570 combat aircraft.
 The infantry available for the assault were the German 7th Air Division, with the Air-landing Assault Regiment (Luftlande-Sturm-Regiment) attached, and the 5th Mountain Division.
-They totalled 22,000 men grouped under the 11th Air Corps (XI Fliegerkorps) which was commanded by Lieutenant-general Kurt Student, who was in operational control of the attack.
+They totalled 22,000 soldiers grouped under the XI Air Corps (XI Fliegerkorps) commanded by Lieutenant-general Kurt Student, who was in operational control of the attack.
 Over 500 Junkers Ju 52 transport aircraft were assembled to carry them.
 Student planned a series of four parachute assaults against Allied facilities on the north coast of Crete by the 7th Air Division, which would then be reinforced by the 5th Mountain Division, part transported by air and part by sea; the latter would also ferry much of the heavy equipment.
-On 21 May the first landings began, concentrated around four points: Maleme, Chania, Retimo and Heraklion.
-The troops in the battle on the German side were the 1st Battalion of the 141st Gebirgsjäger Regiment from the 6th Mountain Division, who were commanded by Major Hans Forster, and some paratroopers who were left from the original landings.
+Before the invasion, the Germans conducted a bombing campaign to establish air superiority and forced the RAF to evacuate its aircraft and rebase them in Alexandria.
+A few days before the attack, German intelligence summaries stated that the total Allied force on Crete consisted of 5,000 men.
+This was increased to 12,000, and as the transports of the 7th Air Division were taxing for take off on the morning of 20 May its officers were given an updated estimate of 48,000 Allied defenders.
+On 21 May the first landings began, concentrated around four points: Maleme, Chania, Rethymno and Heraklion.
+The personnel in the battle on the German side were the 1st Battalion of the 141st Mountain Regiment, commanded by Major Hans Forster, and some paratroopers who were left from the original landings.